 Strengthening networks and building new collaborations

-One outcome of the discussions was the realisation that there are some Arab educational networks, for instance the Arab Network for Literacy and Adult Education (ANLAE), the Arab Campaign for Education for All (ACEA), the Arab Network for Human Rights Education (ANHRE), as well as the Arab Network for Popular Education (ANPE).
+One outcome of the discussions was the realization that there are some Arab educational networks, for instance, the Arab Network for Literacy and Adult Education (ANLAE), the Arab Campaign for Education for All (ACEA), the Arab Network for Human Rights Education (ANHRE), as well as the Arab Network for Popular Education (ANPE).
 Plans were made to work more closely with these networks and bring them together to explore opportunities for cooperation.
 In addition, suggestions were made for a more substantial involvement of Arab actors in international events and processes.
-Viewed as possible points of concentrated focus for this were Global Action Week –a yearly global week of activities on a variety of educational issues – as well as a regional follow- up conference of the International Conference on Adult Education CONFINTEA, or the debate about the redefinition of global development objectives.
+Viewed as possible points of concentrated focus for this were Global Action Week –a yearly global week of activities on a variety of educational issues – as well as a regional follow-up conference of the International Conference on Adult Education CONFINTEA, or the debate about the redefinition of global development objectives.

 So IALLA 2013 & 2014 were the launchpad for greater cooperation from and with education providers in the Arab world.